meng-xu-cs/rusmart/doc/book/src/user/annotations.md

-Internally, annotations are implemented as [procedural macros](https://doc.rust-lang.org/reference/procedural-macros.html) in the {{#include ../dict/crate-remark.md}} crate.
+Internally, annotations are implemented as [procedural macros](https://doc.rust-lang.org/reference/procedural-macros.html) in the {{#include ../../dict/crate-remark.md}} crate.
 However,
-due to the complexity of Rusmart [syntax](syntax.md) and [typing](typing.md) rules, the {{#include ../dict/crate-remark.md}} crate performs minimal checks only and more intensive checking are performed in the {{#include ../dict/crate-derive.md}} crate.
+due to the complexity of Rusmart [syntax](syntax.md) and [typing](typing.md) rules, the {{#include ../../dict/crate-remark.md}} crate performs minimal checks only and more intensive checking are performed in the {{#include ../../dict/crate-derive.md}} crate.

 In this document,
-we only discuss the checks enforced by {{#include ../dict/crate-remark.md}}.
+we only discuss the checks enforced by {{#include ../../dict/crate-remark.md}}.
-A violation of these checks will lead to compile-time error.
+A violation of these checks will lead to a compile-time error.

 ## `#[smt_type]`